Disney’s Animal Kingdom Theme Park

 Asia

 • Maharajah Jungle Trek.
 A self-guided walking trail through Southeast Asian ruins with Komodo dragons, fruit bats, and Bengal tigers.
-The tiger viewing area is one of the best animal exhibits in the park.
+The tiger viewing area is one of the best animal spots in the park.

 For young families